GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 };
 ~~~~~~~~~~~~~~

-When a technique wishes to use a mixin, simply add it to the technique using the same **mixin** keyword, followed by its name.
+When a shader wishes to use a mixin, simply add it to the shader using the same **mixin** keyword, followed by its name.
 ~~~~~~~~~~~~~~
-technique MyShader
+shader MyShader
 {
 	mixin MyMixin;